threewebcode/W3/guide/solidity.md

    - Gas estimation and error handling need to be implemented manually.
    - The return value includes the success status and the data returned by the called contract.

+## Transfer Along With Call Function

+When you set a value when calling another contract's function in Solidity, it means that you are transferring a certain amount of Ether (cryptocurrency) along with the function call.
+This value can be received and processed by the called contract.

+Here's a comprehensive explanation of value transfer during contract function calls:

+1. Ether Transfer: Ether is the native cryptocurrency of the Ethereum blockchain.
+When you set a value during a function call, you can transfer Ether from the calling contract to the called contract.
+This transfer can be used for various purposes, such as payment, token transfers, or triggering specific contract behaviors.

+2. Value Field: The `value` field is used in the function call to specify the amount of Ether to be transferred.
+It is denoted in wei, the smallest unit of Ether.
+For example, if you set `value: 1 ether`, it represents transferring 1 Ether.

+3. Payable Functions: To receive Ether, the called contract must have a function marked as `payable`.
+This ensures that the contract can handle incoming Ether transfers.
+If the called contract does not have a payable function, attempting to transfer Ether to it will result in an exception.

+4. Ether Usage: The transferred Ether can be utilized by the called contract in various ways:

+   - Storing Ether: The called contract can store the received Ether in its contract balance, increasing its total holdings of Ether.
+   - Triggering Behaviors: The called contract can define specific behaviors based on the received Ether, such as minting tokens, executing specific logic, or updating contract states.
+   - Sending Ether Further: The called contract can forward the received Ether to other contracts or accounts using subsequent function calls.

+5. Receiving Ether in the Calling Contract: If the calling contract wants to receive Ether back from the called contract, it needs to define a function marked as `payable` to handle the incoming Ether transfer.

+6. Gas Considerations: When transferring value along with a function call, additional gas is required to cover the cost of the value transfer.
+Ensure that sufficient gas is provided in the transaction to avoid out-of-gas errors.